COVID-19 and other health-related FAQs

 What kinds of internship opportunities are available as a part of the UFP?

-All Fellows are guaranteed a two-month internship as part of the UFP.
-These internships will be across a diverse set of organisations ranging from public institutions, to private firms and practices, social movements, non-governmental organisations, research think-tanks, development sector organisations and design and architecture firms.
+All Fellows are provided an option for a two-month internship as part of the UFP.
+These internships will be across a diverse set of organisations ranging from public institutions to private firms and practices, social movements, non-governmental organisations, research think-tanks, development sector organisations and design and architecture firms.
 Some Fellows will have the opportunity to intern on live IIHS projects.
 Fellows in previous batches have been a part of ongoing IIHS projects such as Land Records Management, Water and Sanitation Implementation Plans for State Governments, Climate Change, and Adaptation and Food Security.

 Are all Fellows guaranteed internships?